 It is definitely possible to deliver projects on time and on budget without using a high quality requirements gathering process such as prototyping - the impact of business requirements study makes this point quite clearly.
 But while an individual project might come in on time and on budget with a less effective or non-existent process, the study points out that it is very unlikely that even an above average team will succeed in making this happen in a repeatable manner.

-Given the cost of using a prototype to gather requirements is actually cheaper for many projects while providing a host of other benefits, I would hope that for the good of your budget, your development team and your sanity that you would insist on creating prototypes for your next project - and that you point anyone who disagrees in this direction of this post.
+Using a prototype to gather requirements is actually cheaper for many projects while providing a host of other benefits.
+So, for the good of your budget, your development team and your sanity that you would insist on creating prototypes for your next project - and that you point anyone who disagrees in this direction of this post.